lambdista/try/README.md

 (e.g. `java.util.Optional` and `java.util.stream.Stream`.
 Anyway for the moment just take for granted that to pipeline more than two operations, say N, you just need to chain them by using N - 1 `flatMap` calls and a last call to `map`.
-E.g.: Suppose you have 3 variables (x, y and z) being of type `Try<Integer>` and you just wanto to sum them up.
+E.g.: Suppose you have 3 variables (x, y and z) being of type `Try<Integer>` and you just want to sum them up.
 The code you need for doing that is the
 following:

 ```java